About Erin

 I have inhabited the space between the religious and the secular, founding and leading Not Church—a gathering for the "spiritual but not religious" that caught the attention of TIME magazine because it spoke to a hunger that traditional structures couldn't satisfy.

-My work is about cross-pollination.
-It’s about bringing the systems-thinking of tech to the expansiveness of spirituality.
-It’s about bringing the groundedness of ranch life to the fast-paced world of leadership.
+I am someone who has dipped into many different streams and learned how to draw connections between them.
+My work is about cross-pollination: bringing the systems-thinking of tech to the expansiveness of spirituality, and the groundedness of ranch life to the fast-paced world of leadership.

 Contact